My opinions, my thoughts, my tribute and my memories of PAM and

 I became part of the 763A flight crew on the airshow circuit, for the most part

-I was the flight attendant, it was so much fun, but hard work selling souvenirs
+I was the flight attendant responsible for passenger safety, it was so much fun, but hard work selling souvenirs

 or being the ‘clicker’ to keep tabs on “walk through’s”.
 The hard work